Synoptic Discussion - October 2013

 - Observed: The October 2013 monthly precipitation pattern is consistent with a positive WP in the Pacific Northwest and Southeast, but the temperature and upper-level circulation anomaly patterns are not.

 - Description: The EP-NP teleconnection pattern relates SST and upper-level circulation patterns over the eastern and northern Pacific to temperature, precipitation, and circulation anomalies downstream over North America.
 Its influence during the winter is not as strong as during the other three seasons.

-- Teleconnections (influence on weather): To the extent these teleconnections are known, a positive EP-NP index during this time of year (April on the maps) is typically associated with cooler-than-normal temperatures east of the Rockies, warmer-than-normal temperatures along the West Coast and Alaska, below-normal upper-level circulation anomalies (stronger upper-level trough) over eastern North America, and above-normal upper-level circulation anomalies (stronger upper-level ridge) over western North America (the correlations are weak for precipitation).
+- Teleconnections (influence on weather): To the extent these teleconnections are known, a positive EP-NP index during this time of year (October on the maps) is typically associated with cooler-than-normal temperatures across the U.S. east of the Rockies, warmer-than-normal temperatures along the immediate West Coast and in Alaska, drier-than-normal conditions in the Northwest, above-normal precipitation in southern Alaska, below-normal upper-level circulation anomalies (stronger upper-level trough) over the eastern half of North America, and above-normal upper-level circulation anomalies (stronger upper-level ridge) over western Canada and Alaska.

 - Observed: The October monthly temperature anomalies for Alaska and the central U.S. are consistent with a positive EP-NP, but they are inconsistent in the West and East.
 The October precipitation anomalies for the Pacific Northwest and much of Alaska are consistent with a positive EP-NP.
 The October 2013 upper-level circulation anomaly pattern is consistent with a positive EP-NP over Alaska and western Canada, but the below-normal upper-level heights over the eastern U.S. seem shifted slightly westward toward the central United States.